Vacation Rental Meetup ASSC 2019

 The ASSC believes that this is not possible due to a number of licensing and tax aspects and has fed back on this.

-The Scottish Government have requested that Fiona is part of the group which looks into the Tourism Tax.
+The Scottish Government has requested that Fiona is part of the group which looks into the Tourism Tax.

 According to a recent ASSC Membership Survey: nearly three-quarters are opposed to the introduction of a levy.